-- What can you take from competitors' marketing or design choice?
+- What can you take from competitors' marketing or design choices?

 - How can your company stand out from similar services in the industry?

 In order to stay on track, it’s important to establish a schedule in your briefing process.
-Setting due-dates and deadlines helps the design team manage how they will spend their time and resources.
-It also allows you to see milestones throughout the project and gives you inside on the design process!
+Setting due dates and deadlines helps the design team manage how they will spend their time and resources.
+It also allows you to see milestones throughout the project.

 - When do you expect the project to be finished and handed back?